 What is Popcorn Reef?

 Popcorn Reef can mean many different things.
-To us, it’s about knowing that no matter how many new streaming services appear, or how many more generic superhero movies are made, there will always be a place for the magic and the spectacle of cinema, even if it’s relegated to a little reef in the middle of the ocean.
+To us, it’s about knowing that no matter how many random new films pop up at any given time, or how many more generic superhero movies are made, there will always be a place for the magic and the spectacle of cinema, even if it’s relegated to a little reef in the middle of the ocean.

 We aim to create bold cinema events that showcase our favorite “popcorn” movies of the past, as well as new films that continue to keep the tradition of motion pictures alive in today’s emotionally-challenged movie world.
 And since we’re from San Diego, we’ve added a bit of a beach flair to the whole experience, with an extra nod to our culture here in Southern California that is so deeply tied to the history of the film business.